What are common financial and legal risks, disputes and other issues you should know before buying a business?

 Also highlight your expertise, experience and why your're eager to take this opportunity to instill good faith that you're capable of succeeding.

-Speaking to the owners out there, did you buy your business?
+Speaking to the owners out there, did you buy a business?
 If so what were some of the primary concerns you had, or issues you looked when choosing your company?

 Very good question.
 Generally, the first question I always ask my clients who come to me about purchasing a business is